• Skip to primary navigation

 Three image collage.
 Left image pot of water with whole chicken, onion and ginger.
 Upper right image of rice in colander.
 Bottom right image of rice sautéing in pan.

-Make the Porridge
+2. Make the porridge

 A bowl of rice porridge with shredded chicken, garnished with green onions.
 Spoon of rice porridge lifting up from bowl.

-Assemble the Porridge:
+4. Assemble the Porridge:

 Spoon the cháo into bowls and top with the shredded chicken meat.
 Add your favorite garnishes, such as green onions, cilantro, lime, and ground pepper, to enhance the flavor.